 Refer to my Plant Files for examples of plants that will thrive in a bathroom’s microclimate – primarily all those that originate from jungle habitats.
 Avoid any spiky or scratchy plants, for obvious reasons!

-As with standing pots, hanging containers can be either planted into directly or used to house a plant that’s in a plastic pot.
+As with standing pots, hanging containers can either receive the plant directly or house a plant that’s in a plastic pot.
 Take into account the weight of the plant and compost when wet, and avoid using heavy pots.
 Likewise, make sure that the wires or string and wall or ceiling fittings are up to the job and can take the strain.

 Repetition and symmetry always look good, so consider having two identical planters and plants, such as spider plants (Chlorophytum comosum) hanging either side of a window.